Helpful dos and don’ts to improve the recommendations you write.

 Genuine, earnest, specific, and descriptive: that’s what we all should want.
 I think it’s also important to write recommendations that support a person’s personal brand (or professional brand if they’re an entrepreneur).

 So for business owners, it’s important to cover (at a minimum) what they do and what makes them different or the best.
-At times, if you may feel sly enough also include a call to action.
+At times, if you may feel strongly enough also include a call to action.
 Here's an example.

 "Alejandra is a gifted instructor.
 Because she has many years experience as both an English and Spanish teacher, she knows a variety of creative teaching methods to ensure you learn what you need to.
 Her calming personality makes you feel completely comfortable, even when you're making mistakes.
 She is always encouraging and positive.
 She is the best instructor I have ever had and I have had over a dozen.
 If you want to improve your language skills quickly, hire Alejandra."